rreece/rreece.github.io/outline-of-philosophy/invitation.md

 naturalism says that the way we should think about the world and the new questions we ask about it should be informed by science.

-Naturalism has its roots in the [Ionian Enlightenment](http://www.naturalism.org/worldview-naturalism/history-of-naturalism) [^Prado2006].
+Both proto-science and naturalism have roots in the [Ionian Enlightenment](http://www.naturalism.org/worldview-naturalism/history-of-naturalism) [^Prado2006].
-From there, it has lasted in various forms to bloom through the scientific revolution.
+From there, naturalism has lasted in various forms to bloom through the scientific revolution.
 In many philosophical movements and counter-movements, elements of naturalism have evolved and been refined.
 Heroes for naturalism include Thales, Democritus,